laurentsenta/laurentsenta/README.md

 I decided to learn how to work efficiently with CI, joined a Productivity team, and spent a few years specializing.

-Now, I'm co-founding THE company I wish I had around when I was that Full-Stack Engineer just trying to get things done:
+Now, I co-founded the company I wish I had around when I was that Full-Stack Engineer just trying to get things done:

 ### What we make